Get,

 2. Diaphragmatic Breathing or Belly Breathing

-Diaphragmatic breathing is one of the best exercises that use a diaphragm, a dome-shaped sheet of muscles present between the chest and abdomen.
+Diaphragmatic breathing is one of the best exercises that use the diaphragm muscles for breathing.
 It is also known as belly breathing as the stomach rises and falls with each breath.
-It is supposed to be primary breathing, but many of us develop a habit of using neck and back muscles that limit the amount of air that enters and leaves the lungs.
-Follow these steps to practice diaphragmatic breathing –
+Follow these steps to practice diaphragmatic breathing:

 • Lie down straight and relax your body.